Charles Hambro, Baron Hambro: Personal life

 In the same year he divorced his first wife, he married his second wife, Cherry Huggins, daughter of Sir John Huggins, a former Governor of Jamaica.
 She was a divorcee with one daughter, Miranda.
-He had nine grandchildren: Christiana, Tatiana, Charles, Edward, Alexander, Ben, Marina, Jemima and Sam.
+He had nine grandchildren: Christiana, Tatiana, Charles, Edward, Alexander, Marina, Jemima and Sam.

 He was the owner of two manors in Gloucestershire: Dixton Manor in Alderton, and Dumbleton Hall in Dumbleton.
 He organised pheasant shoots on the latter estate.
 He was a member of the Marylebone Cricket Club.
 He also gambled at the Bahamian Club in Nassau, Bahamas.

 Death

 He died on 7 November 2002 in London.